Data-driven Cloud Clustering via a Rotationally Invariant Autoencoder: Evaluation Results

-\paragraph{Results for Test \ref{test23}, Scrambling} This text examines how cluster assignments change when we scramble image pixels so as to remove spatial patterns while preserving the distribution of pixel values.
+\paragraph{Results for Test \ref{test23}: Scrambling} This text examines how cluster assignments change when we scramble image pixels so as to remove spatial patterns while preserving the distribution of pixel values.
 We evaluate clustering agreements for inputs of original and scrambled patches.
 A low agreement score indicates that the trained autoencoder is encoding information about spatial patterns in the latent representation; a high agreement score shows that it is not.
 Table~\ref{tab:spacialtest} shows results.
-We see that the RI autoencoder, under the optimal parameter combination, outperforms other autoencoders in learning spatial patterns, achieving the lowest score, 0.584.
+We see that the RI autoencoder, under the optimal parameter combination, outperforms other autoencoders in learning spatial patterns, achieving the lowest score, 0.584. \Addafter{We observe that the NRI autoencoder and a suboptimal RI autoencoder ($\lambda_{\text{inv}}$~=0, $\lambda_{\text{res}}$~=~80), both of them are trained without rotation-invariant term, also achieve the lowest agreement score for four kernel sizes in the scrambling test.} Results suggest that the autoencoder with our original loss function (i.e., loss function that optimizes only reconstruction term) also results in learning spatial patterns.